Getting started withOpen Educational Resources

 Wikimedia.
 Supported by a non-profit foundation, Wikimedia presents itself as a “global movement whose mission is to bring free educational content to the world”.
 Next to its highly successful crowd-sourced encyclopedia, Wikimedia offers open dictionaries, textbooks, and multimedia materials.
 URL: https://www.wikimedia.org

-Note: the results of many search engines, including Google Images and YouTube, can be filtered by type of license.
+Note: the results of many search engines, including Google and DuckDuckGo Images as well as YouTube, can be filtered by type of license.

 Where to find open text books and other didactic materials